Bucket List: Amazing Places to Visit in Lombok, Indonesia

 It’s a popular destination for snorkeling as the coral reefs below its turquoise waters are some of the most healthy in Indonesia.

 Surf at Mawi Beach

 Mawi Beach is this stunning 150 meters of white fine sandy beach with great waves for surfers to ride.

-The beach is just about 30 minutes away from Kuta’s town, but reaching the beach would require a confident driver as the roads reaching the beach are just unpaved gravel.
+The beach is about 30 minutes away from Kuta’s town, but reaching the coast would require a confident driver as the roads running the beach are just unpaved gravel.
 The trip will be well worth it, especially for surfers.